-Assemble a Team Figure out what skills you need on your team to be successful Identify people to join your team Select a team member to lead your broadband project Determine Your Priorities Understand the basic concepts behind broadband access and use Think through barriers that prevent meaningful broadband access Identify where to focus your broadband plan to address barriers in your community Explore the Data Explore data sources that provide insight into what broadband looks like in your community Learn how to measure your community's current internet usage and access $\bigcirc$ Build Relationships for Success Consider partnerships often involved in the broadband planning process Identify partners to engage throughout planning and project implementation Select the Right Solutions Evaluate options to execute your plan, including technologies or programs Explore funding options available to support the plan execution Prepare a Budget Detail the expenses that your broadband plan will include Consider various cost options and provide justification for each cost that you select ++ Chart a Path Forward Develop a project plan to guide execution of your broadband plan
+1 Assemble a Team Figure out what skills you need on your team to be successful Identify people to join your team Select a team member to lead your high-speed Internet project 2 Determine Your Priorities Understand the basic concepts behind high-speed Internet access and use Engage a wide and diverse range of stakeholder groups to identify barriers to meaningful high-speed Internet access and/or adoption Identify ways in which your plan can address those barriers 3 Explore the Data Explore data sources that provide insight into what high-speed Internet access looks like in your community Learn how to measure your community's current Internet usage and access 4 Build Relationships for Success Consider certain types of partnerships that are often involved in the planning process Identify partners to engage throughout planning and project implementation Your coalition should be representative of all those that you serve 5 Select the Right Solutions Evaluate options to execute your plan, including technologies or programs Explore funding options available to support the plan execution 6 Prepare a Budget Detail the expenses that your high-speed Internet plan will include Consider various cost options and provide justification for each cost that you select 7 Chart a Path Forward Develop a project plan to guide execution of your high-speed Internet plan

-Assessing Your Community's Strengths
+Assessing Your Community's Strengths -

-When creating and implementing your broadband plan, you will need to draw upon the many strengths within your community.
+When creating and implementing your high-speed Internet plan, you will need to draw upon the many strengths within your community.
 What are some skillsets and relationships present in your community that may be an asset to broadband planning?
 Are there competing priorities or considerations that may pose a challenge?

-Before you begin the exercise of broadband planning, think through the guiding questions below to help identify your tribal entity's strengths and challenge areas that may impact this process.
+Before you begin the exercise of broadband planning, think through the guiding questions below to help identify your community's strengths and challenge areas that may impact this process.
 Keep these in mind as you embark on your broadband planning journey.